For Students

 The MTA offers various scholarships on a regular basis to encourage performance experience and further study opportunities for aspiring young musicians and vocalists.
 These scholarships are offered in a variety of instrumental and vocal fields.
 Some scholarships are offered every year, and some are offered in alternate years.

-Further information on all scholarships can be found here
+Further information on all Scholarships can be found here

 Student Resources

-• 2024 Directory of Accredited Teachers E-book
+The Directory of Accredited Teachers

 A resource for the music education sector, the directory provides names and contact details of accredited music teachers across NSW and will help music students find an accredited teacher in their area.
-This publication will be distributed to primary and secondary government and non-government schools, as well as universities, selected institutions, conservatoriums, retail outlets and Music Teachers’ Associations nationally.
-An eBook copy of this 2024 publication can be accessed here.
+This publication will be distributed to primary and secondary government and non-government schools, as well as universities, selected institutions, conservatoriums, retail outlets and Music Teachers’ Associations nationally. https://www.mtansw.org.au/directory-of-accredited-music-teachers/